trussworks/terraform-aws-lambda-ecs-manager/README.md

 # aws-lambda-ecs-manager

-Creates a lambda manage ECS services in Fargate.
+Creates a lambda for managing ECS services in Fargate.

 Creates the following resources: